 Whilst certification is valid for 3 years, the EMS is subject to annual "surveillance audits".
+The next two-day surveillance audit is due to be completed before the end of 2020.

 3.2 Compliance Status

 Ensuring understanding of and compliance with legal and other relevant obligations is one of the central principles of an Environmental Management System.